chradev/pi-h264-to-browser-streamer/README.md

 ### Motivation to use and extend choosen projects

-The main goal is to implement h.264 video streamer from dual RPi cameras to a bowser with near-real-time latency.
+The main goal is to implement h.264 video streaming from dual RPi cameras to a bowser with near-real-time latency.
 In addition to it following opportunities are possible
   *  by using of RPi 5, UC-512 Camarray HAT and 5 RPi cameras with high resolution:
-     * full 2p steradians video streaming
+     * full 2&pi; steradians video streaming
   *  by using 3 sets of RPi 5 and dual RPi cameras with high resolution:
      * 360 degree panoramic real time video streaming
      * ePTZ based on 360 degree panoramic real time video